 Let’s face it, for most students, learning about something once just isn’t enough.
 When it’s apparent you need a reminder about one of your rules or routines, just pull out a video for a quick refresher.
 Easy.

 I had a lot of success making a video I titled “Paintbrush Boot Camp” last year.
 I chose five of my fourth graders to demonstrate the proper way to use and wash paintbrushes.
 The students involved absolutely loved making the video and the rest of the school was in fits of giggles watching it.
 The best part though?
 My brushes were treated so much better throughout the year.
 The lesson really stuck!
-Below are some fun screen shots of the video, but if you’d like to watch it in full, click here.
+Below are some fun screen shots of the video.

 So tell us, have you ever used videos to help students learn rules and routines?